FAQs

 • Global Residencies

-Darden's executive formats are built upon a once-a-month weekend residency model.
+Darden's Executive MBA program is built upon a once-a-month weekend residency model.
 Each quarter consists of two weekend residencies as well as distance learning.
 Distance learning includes a mix of live online classes and self-paced asynchronous activities.

-In addition, all executive format students participate in two, weeklong leadership residencies one leadership residency at the start of the program and one leadership residency at the conclusion of the program.
-Both of these residencies take place on the Darden Grounds in Charlottesville.
+In addition, all students participate in two, weeklong leadership residencies – one leadership residency at the start of the program and one leadership residency at the conclusion of the program.
+Both of residencies take place on the Darden Grounds in Charlottesville.

-Lastly, all executive format students have a required global experience.
+Lastly, all students are required to have at least one global experience.
 These weeklong residencies are designed to be immersive, and programming includes a mix of company visits, talks with industry leaders, meetings with executives, cultural excursions and more.

 Global residences are offered during four distinct travel periods, with the first travel period occurring in February, after the conclusion of Quarter 3.
 Approximately two to three trips will be offered in each period:

-Global residency destinations will likely include Brazil, Argentina, China, Germany, Japan, Ghana, Israel, India, Estonia, Australia, Cuba, Indonesia and Vietnam.
+Past global residency destinations include Chile, Argentina, China, Germany, Ghana, Israel, South Korea, India, Finland/Estonia, Australia, Morocco, Spain, Ghana, Cuba and Vietnam.

 How do the quarters work?